lowcoder-org/lowcoder/docs/build-apps/component-guides/file-upload.md

 ### Parse files

-Toggle **Parse files** and Openblocks will try to parse the uploaded file data structure into objects, arrays, or strings.
+Toggle **Parse files** and Lowcoder will try to parse the uploaded file data structure into objects, arrays, or strings.
 You can access the parsed result via the property `parsedValue`.
-Openblocks supports parsing Excel, JSON, and CSV files.
+Lowcoder supports parsing Excel, JSON, and CSV files.
 The parsing result of other types of files is `null`.

 <figure><img src="../../.gitbook/assets/file-upload-4.PNG" alt=""><figcaption></figcaption></figure>